Rail Delivery Services

 What claims are covered in this lawsuit?

-The lawsuit claims that RDS treated the truckers who leased trucks through it as “independent contractors” when they were really employees of RDS AS A MATTER OF LAW.
-As such, RDS failed to pay all the wages due, and made unlawful deductions from truckers’ pay for truck lease payments, gas, equipment, maintenance, insurance, tolls, Qualcomm, and bonding, etc. The case also raises class action claims under California law, as well as claims that the Contract and Rental Agreement are unconscionable.
+The lawsuit claims that RDS treated the truckers who drove for them as “independent contractors” when they were really employees of RDS AS A MATTER OF LAW.
+As such, RDS failed to pay all the wages due, and made unlawful deductions from truckers’ pay for truck lease payments, gas, equipment, maintenance, insurance, tolls, Qualcomm, etc. The case also raises class action claims under California law, as well as claims that the Contract and Rental Agreement are unconscionable.

 Who can join this lawsuit?

-For now, anyone who leased a truck from RDS to drive for RDS in the past three years is eligible to join their FLSA claims to the FLSA claims already pled in this case.
+For now, anyone who signed an independent contractor agreement to drive a truck for RDS in the past three years is eligible to join their FLSA claims to the FLSA claims already pled in this case.
+To be included in the lawsuit it does not matter whether a driver owned or leased his or her truck.
 In addition, if the Court certifies the California class action claims that are also a part of this law suit, claims for all class member drivers will go back 4 years from the date the complaint was filed.

 What remedies are sought?